-Carrie came to see me complaining of fatigue, sleep troubles, joint pain, anxiety and a constant restless feeling, like she just couldn’t get out of her own way.
-It was no surprise to me that she described a constant barrage of stressors big and small, and that her eating habits were iffy at best.
+I wasn’t surprised when Carrie described a constant barrage of stressors big and small, and told me that her eating habits were iffy at best.
 Between work, marriage, parenting, getting involved at her children’s schools, taking care of household duties, and helping out her aging parents, Carrie never got a break.

-She found herself ravenous mid-afternoon, and often grabbed whatever she could find, which more often than not meant something from the break room or vending machine – typically not healthy options.
+She ended up ravenous mid-afternoon, grabbing whatever she could find, which more often than not meant something from the break room or vending machine – typically not healthy options.

 So what is adrenal fatigue?

-I have many articles in my health library about adrenal fatigue, what causes it, and how you can reverse and heal the dysfunction in your adrenal glands, so I’ll just give you a brief overview here.
+I’ve written so much about this topic – what adrenal fatigue is, what causes it, and how you can reverse and heal the dysfunction in your adrenal glands.
+Those articles are all available in my health library if you want more in-depth information, but I’ll give you a brief overview here.

-Adrenal fatigue is a source of great debate among medical professionals, with many conventional practitioners refusing to acknowledge it’s a problem at all.
+Adrenal fatigue is a source of much debate among medical professionals.
+Many conventional practitioners refuse to acknowledge it’s a problem at all.
 That’s partly because the evolution of adrenal fatigue is confusing.

-So many people focus on adrenal insufficiency without considering how they got there.
-And if levels of cortisol aren’t low enough to indicate a clinical disease state, they’re often ignored even if they are hovering at the low end of the “normal” range.
-Many practitioners also don’t understand that high levels of cortisol are just as problematic — and often result in very low levels later, if not addressed.
+Often, people focus on adrenal insufficiency without considering how they got there.
+And if levels of cortisol haven’t reached a clinical disease state, they’re often ignored – even if they are hovering at the high or low ends of the “normal” range.

-Cortisol is what we focus on, because when your adrenals are being called on to produce more cortisol in response to constant stress, they’ll put production of other hormones on the back burner.
+Cortisol is our primary focus because when your adrenals are being called on to produce more cortisol in response to constant stress, they’ll put production of other hormones on the back burner.
 And when the demand for cortisol never lets up, eventually the adrenals won’t be able to produce enough of that either!
-And that’s what leads to the late stages of adrenal fatigue, when you may not have the energy to do anything at all.
+That’s what leads to the late stages of adrenal fatigue, when you may not have the energy to do anything at all.

 That’s why it’s so important to pay attention to adrenal health before you reach that point.
 And one of the easiest ways to support your adrenals is by making sure your body gets the essential nutrients it needs.
 While supplements can absolutely help you do that, food is really the first, best way to get those crucial vitamins and minerals.
 But you won’t get them from the vending machine!